phuongpham20012001/Front-end-E_com/README.md

-I'm building a simple ecommerce website using ReactJS.
-The website will allow users to view products, add them to a shopping cart, and view their order history.
-I'm also incorporating authentication and authorization features to ensure secure access.
+I'm creating a simple ecommerce website using ReactJS that provides an intuitive and streamlined shopping experience for users.
+The website will enable customers to easily view products, add them to their shopping cart, and seamlessly view their order history.
+To ensure the level of security, I am integrating authentication and authorization features that will safeguard sensitive user data.
+Additionally, I am implementing role-based differentiation to optimize both the interface and functionality based on user roles, ensuring an exceptional user experience for all